microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-lifecycleworkflowscontainer-list-deleteditems.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the deleted [deletedItemContainer](../resources/deleteditemcontainer.md) objects and their properties.
+Get a list of the deleted workflow objects and their properties.

 ## Permissions